xwp/wp-dev-lib/readme.md

 This will greatly speed up the time build time, giving you quicker feedback on your Pull Request status, and prevent your Travis build queue from getting too backlogged.

+### Limiting scope of Travis CI checks

+A barrier of entry for adding Travis CI to an existing project is that may complaing—a lot—about issues in your codebase.
+To get passing builds you then have a major effort to clean up your codebase to make it conforming to PHP_CodeSniffer, JSHint, and other tools.
+This is not ideal and can be problematic in projects with a lot of activity since these changes will add lots of conflicts with others' pull requests.

+To get around this the barrier of entry for Travis CI, there is now an environment variable defined in [`travis.before_script.sh`](travis.before_script.sh): `LIMIT_TRAVIS_PR_CHECK_SCOPE`.
+By default its value is `files` which means that when a pull request is opened and Travis runs its checks on the PR, it will limit the checks only to the files that have been touched in the pull request.
+Additionally, you can override this in the `.ci-env.sh` to be `LIMIT_TRAVIS_PR_CHECK_SCOPE=patches` so that Travis will restrict its scope even more and _only fail a build if any issues are reported on the changed lines (patches) in a PR_ (only PHP_CodeSniffer and JSHint currently are supported for this).

+With `LIMIT_TRAVIS_PR_CHECK_SCOPE=files` and `LIMIT_TRAVIS_PR_CHECK_SCOPE=patches` available, it is much easier to integrate Travis CI checks on existing projects that may have a lot of unconforming legacy code.
+You can fix up a codebase incrementally file-by-file or line-by-line in the normal course of fixing bugs and adding new features.

+If you want to disable Travis from limiting its scope, you can just add `LIMIT_TRAVIS_PR_CHECK_SCOPE=off`.

 ## Symlinks

 Next, after configuring your `.travis.yml`, symlink the [`.jshintrc`](.jshint), [`.jshintignore`](.jshintignore), [`.jscsrc`](.jscsrc), and (especially optionally) [`phpcs.ruleset.xml`](phpcs.ruleset.xml):